villoro/vtasks/src/archive/README.md

 # vtasks.archive subflow

-This subflow helps in archiving files in Dropbox by renaming them and moving them to subfolders based on the year.
-It also extracts some data (such as payrolls) from zipped files.
+The `vtasks.archive` subflow is responsible for archiving files in Dropbox by renaming them and moving them to subfolders based on the year.
+It also extracts specific data, such as payrolls, from zipped files.

-For example let's imagine the following files:
+For example, let's consider the following files:

 ```plaintext
 - docs